Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 # Tabs{.tabset}

-## Revision 1.02
+## Revision 1.02(a)

+WiFi revision is version 1.02, Ethernet revision is 1.02a

-* (Wifi only) Changed to the BGA package for the processor.
+* (WiFi only) Changed to the BGA package for the processor.
 This is functionally identical to the TQFP package and will be reverted once supplies of the TQFP package become available.
 * Added input protection diodes to the Tacho inputs
 * Minor silkscreen tidying up